 I don’t expect most students to have the following skills out of college.
 If they have all the skills mentioned above, but also bring these unique ones to the table, it’s hard to pass up on the hire.
 So what are these skills?
 Here is a couple that stands out:

-- You have a blog you’re managing that generates revenue (e.g. you have ads on your blog or use AdWords to generate money from your blog) – this shows that you know how to not only produce content that attracts and audience, but that you’re also able to setup and customize a blog – these are advanced skills.
+- You have a blog you’re managing that generates revenue (e.g. you have ads on your blog or use AdWords to generate money from your blog) – this shows that you know how to not only produce content that attracts an audience but that you’re also able to set up and customize a blog – these are advanced skills.

 - You know how to use Photoshop or the equivalent to alter images – this can be as simple as putting words over a funny cat picture or graphic, or something more advanced like creating your own infographics.
 If you know how to use image editing software, this is an incredibly relevant skill for public relations and content marketing today.